brevis-network/pico-ethproofs/docs/reproduce-01-sep-2025.md

 - `subblock-elf`
 - `vk_digest.bin`

+**Important:**
+- All three files must be placed in the same directory on each GPU machine.
+- The directory path must be identical across all machines (e.g., `/home/ubuntu/brevis/data` on all machines).
-**Important:** Place all three files in the same directory.
-The path to this directory will be configured in the `config.yaml` file under the `paths.perf_data_dir` setting.
+- This directory path will be specified in `config.yaml` under the `paths.perf_data_dir` setting.

 ### 2.5 Configure SSH Access